pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 You'll see Python telling you that our Forward Verb takes a Keyword Argument named:  distance

+A quicker way to see all our Turtle Verbs mentioned even more briefly is

+    dir(t)

 ### Draw famous Figures

-A popular way to draw Triangles inside Triangles is the way of the Sierpiński Triangles, also know as Sierpiński's Sieve or Gasket
+Draw Sierpiński's Triangles inside Triangles, first well explained by Sierpiński in Warsaw, also known as Sierpiński's Sieve or Gasket

     relaunch
     pu  setxy 170 -170  lt 90  pd